Red Orc's Rage

-Plot introduction
+Plot

 Jim Grimson is a troubled youth undergoing therapy in a psychiatric hospital who is encouraged to role-play Red Orc, a character in a science fiction novel.
 Jim finds himself actually transported to the fictional World of Tiers, entering the mind and body of the character he role-played in the hospital.
 In the World of Tiers Red Orc/Jim struggles with an abusive father, a situation mirroring his real-world problems.

 The character has Oedipal issues with his father, an unemployed crane operator in the fictional "Belmont City", somewhere near Youngstown, Ohio.
 The steel mills are closing permanently and the family is facing a bleak economic future.
 Jim struggles with class-issues at his high-school.
 In academics, athletics, and student society he is a non-achiever, recapitulating his father's position in the adult world.
 His only outlets are science fiction, the fantasies invented by his grandfather and some bizarre hallucination which occasionally intrude into his world.

 After a prank with an outhouse goes awry, Jim is arrested.
 He appears in court and is ordered to undergo a course of psychiatric evaluation and treatment in Wellington Hospital.
 While there he comes under the care of Dr. R. Lars Porsena.
 (This name is a play on "A. James Giannini".
 In most of Farmer's novels the protagonist's name or initials are a play on his or his collaborator's name).

 Dr. Porsena is also a science-fiction fan.
 After a conversation with Jim, he invites him to join a projective therapy group.
 This group is focusing on the "World of Tiers" series.
 After joining this group and participating in some sessions, Jim gains an insight.
 He realizes that hallucinations glimpsed prior to his admission are of the World of Tiers.
 Shortly afterwards he projects himself into the mind of the fictional lord, Red Orc.